-Join Michael Lehman for an in-depth discussion in this video Solution: Downloading a blob to the UI, part of Using Windows Azure with Windows Phone 8.
+Join Michael Lehman for an in-depth discussion in this video Solution: Downloading a blob to the UI, part of Building Windows Phone 8 Apps with Azure.

 …So here we are in Visual Studio getting…ready to solution for the Azure blobs coding challenge.…As I said, we are going to add a method to the notes model…to get a picture from the note…by downloading it from Windows Azure blob storage.…We're going to add an image to the Editor…page, so we have a place to put the picture.…And we're going to go ahead and check to…see if that image exist, and if it doesn't,…we're going to hide the image so that the note will be up the top of the UI.…First do the UI work first.…We'll open up the Editor page.…

 Swap these guys around, go take a look at just the come down here inside…of our grid, inside of our stack panel, right now we have a text box.…Let's go ahead and add an image, we'll call it picture…and we'll set its width equal to 200, and its height…equal to 200, and we'll set its source equal to the…empty string, and that's all we need to do with that.…Let's go ahead and take a look at the…designer, see if that looks like what we want, right?…It says, let me scroll it over there, so you can see the whole thing.…

 - Inserting, updating, and deleting data in tables

 - Uploading a blob to Windows Azure storage

 - Adding push notifications

 Skill Level Intermediate

 4. Windows Phone Apps and Azure Mobile Services

 5. Windows Phone Apps and Azure Push Notifications